basilesportif/gall-guide/guide-docs/workflow.md

 ## Exercises
 ### Getting Familiar
-1. Make a new project with one directory, `/app`, and create an install script (or modify `sync.sh` above) so that you can copy the contents of `/app` to the `/app` directory in a pier of your choice.
+* Make a new project with one directory, `/app`, and create an install script (or modify `sync.sh` above) so that you can copy the contents of `/app` to the `/app` directory in a pier of your choice.

 ### First Steps for `picky`
-2. On a real planet, make sure that
+* On a real planet, make sure that you have a group with at least two chats and a couple members of which you are an owner or an admin.
+  - copy that ship's pier to a separate directory as `fake-ship` or similar
+  - make sure you can run it with `./urbit -L fake-ship`

 [Home](overview.md) | [Next: The 10 Arms of Gaal: App Structure](arms.md)